Mother Jones: The Most Dangerous Woman in America

-Someone once called her a humanitarian.
 “I’m not a humanitarian,” she replied.
 “I’m a hell-raiser!”
 And she was.
-She was over fifty years old, she weighed one hundred pounds, and she was under five feet tall.
-And yet she was called by the United States Government, “the Most Dangerous Woman in America.”
-Come and hear what she has to say.
-Come and hear how she changed the world.
+She was over fifty years old, weighed one hundred pounds, and was under five feet tall yet the United States Government called her, “the Most Dangerous Woman in America.”

 - We hear a lot today about resistance.
 Was what Mother Jones did “resistance?”
 Why or why not?